-Center for the Study of Global Nationalisms (CSGN)
+Centre for the Study of Global Nationalisms (CSGN)

-The Center for the Study of Global Nationalisms (CSGN) engages critically with these complex and diverse expressions of national thought and action by exploring ideas, discourses and media, as well as the political practices and realities they evoke and produce.
-In a truly transdisciplinary perspective, we bring together researchers from the Humanities and Social Sciences and combine the necessary theoretical knowledge, historical discernment, regional expertise and language proficiency which is deeply needed to scrutinize in a comparative perspective the variety of nationalisms in their specific contexts, traditions, transformations and global entanglements.
+The Centre for the Study of Global Nationalisms (CSGN) engages critically with this research field, elucidating the range of expressions of national thought and action in the past and present.
+We will explore national ideas, idioms, discourses, literatures, images and media, as well as the political practices and realities produced by these new national themes.
+In a truly transdisciplinary perspective, we bring together researchers from the Humanities and Social Sciences at the University of Copenhagen and beyond.
+By doing this we combine the necessary theoretical knowledge, historical discernment, regional expertise and language proficiency which is deeply needed to scrutinize in a comparative perspective the variety of nationalisms in their specific contexts, traditions, transformations and global entanglements.

-Far right thought in a global perspective: traditionalist reactions to Western liberal modernity
+Far right thought in a global perspective: traditionalist reactions to Western liberal modernity (HUM:Global Flagship Initiative 2025-2026)

 Coordinator: Georg Wink, Department of English, Germanic and Romance Languages